peterfarrar/principles-of-management-notes/notes_ch_13.md

 ### Paths to Leadership
 **Desingated leaders** are formally groomed for the role, while **emergent leaders** appear dynamically during the process of achiving the groups goals.
 Emergent leaders gain their power and influence by posessing the knowledge, skills, abilities, expertise that the organization needs to succeed.
 What those are changes over time as the environment changes.
 Emergent leaders become leader because the other members of the group ceed power to them.
 Therefore, they are typically respected within the group.
-Members to not ceed power to people they deem unworthy, unethical, dishonest, ignorant or lazy.
+Members do not ceed power to people they deem unworthy, unethical, dishonest, ignorant or lazy.

 ### Leadership as an Exercise of Influence
 A leaders power comes from their ability to influence others behaviors, beliefs, attitudes, that is, their social influence.

 In the late 1950s, John R. P. French Jr. and Bertram Raven developed the [Five Bases of Power model](https://web.mit.edu/curhan/www/docs/Articles/15341_Readings/Power/French_&_Raven_Studies_Social_Power_ch9_pp150-167.pdf).
 They are:
 _Reward power_ - Power granted because of the perception that a person can grand rewards like power, money, fame.
-_Coercive power_ - Power granted because of the perceptin that a person can punish by means like physical, emotional, financial.
+_Coercive power_ - Power granted because of the perception that a person can punish by means like physical, emotional, financial.
 _Referent power_ - Power granted a person because of the perception that it is beneficial to be associated or approved by them.
 _Expert power_ - Power granted because of the perception that the person possesses and may share knowledge or expertise that is needed.
 _Legitimate power_ - Power granted by the perception that the person has a right to have power over others.
 Exaples include legal title (king, policeman), organizational title (manager, director), personal qualities (apperance, charisma), and rationality (evidence based, reasoned).